hiddencilantro/paperless-paper-chart-EMR/README.md

 <%= f.submit, data: {confirm: "Does everything look accurate?
 You cannot change your information once your account has been created."} %>
 <%= f.submit, data: {confirm: "Are you sure you want to save these changes?"} %>
 ///

+///
+another potential solution to breadcrumbs:
+    - include all actions in case statement & use before_action
+    - handle breadcrumbs for post-error re-renders by possibly using different layouts or variants
+///

  -->